ibm-cloud-docs/vmwaresolutions/vcenter/fss-cloud-vmware-config.md

 | Edge services cluster | Dual Intel Xeon Gold 5120 Processor (Skylake) 28 cores, 2.20 GHz</br>64 GB RAM</br>Two {{site.data.keyword.cloud_notm}} bare metal servers</br>All other available options are customizable |
 {: caption="Table 5.
 Components and settings for {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads - Configurable" caption-side="top"}

-[^req_services_a]: Required services to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture
+[^req_services_a]: These services are required to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture.

-[^req_services_a_b]: Required services to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture
+[^req_services_a_b]: These services are required to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture.

-[^req_services_b]: Required services to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture
+[^req_services_b]: These services are required to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture.

-[^req_services_b_b]: Required services to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture
+[^req_services_b_b]: These services are required to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture.

-[^req_services_config]: Required services to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture
+[^req_services_config]: These services are required to ensure compliance with the IBM Cloud for VMware Regulated Workloads architecture.

 [^veeam_remove]: The Veeam 10 service is optional.
 If you do not want to use this service, click the **Veeam 10** service card, and then click **Remove service** in the **Configure Veeam** window.